ku7u/LocoLightBoard/README.md

  Both designs allow for including current limiting resistors on the board.
 If such a resistor is already resident in the decoder then a zero ohm resistor (or a simple wire jumper) must be soldered onto the board.
 The boards are designed to take 0805 size SMD components.

+ The gerber files can be submitted as is to a pcb fabrication source such as Oshpark or JLCPCB.